IXPE Detection of Polarized X-rays from Magnetars and Photon Mode Conversion at QED Vacuum Resonance: Discussion

-Finally, we reiterate some of the caveats of our work: we have not attempted to calculate the synthetic polarized radiation from the whole NS and to compare with the X-ray data from AXP 4U 0142 in detail; our treatment of partially ionized heavy-element magnetic NS atmospheres is also approximate in several aspects (e.g., bound-free opacities are neglected, the vertical temperarure profiles are assumed based on limited H atmosphere models).
-At present, these caveats are unavoidable, given the uncertainties (and large parameter space needed to do a proper survey) in the surface temperarure and magnetic field distributions on the NS, and the fact that self-consistent heavy-element atmospheres models for general magentic field strengths and orientations have not be constructed, especially in the regime where the vacuum resonance effects are important.
-Nevertheless, our results clearly demonstrate the important role played by the vacuum resonance in producing the observed X-ray polarization signature from magnetars.
-The observation of AXP 4U 0142 by IXPE has now openned up a new window in studying the surface environment of NSs.
-Future X-ray polarization mission (such as eXTP; see Zhang et al.~2019) will provide more detailed observational data.
-Comprehensive theoretical modelings of magnetic NS atmosphere and surafce radiation will be needed to confront these observations.
+We reiterate some of the caveats of our work: we have not attempted to calculate the synthetic polarized radiation from the whole NS and to compare with the X-ray data from AXP 4U 0142 in detail; our treatment of partially ionized heavy-element magnetic NS atmospheres is also approximate in several aspects (e.g., bound-free opacities are neglected, the vertical temperature profiles are assumed based on limited H atmosphere models).
+At present, these caveats are unavoidable, given the uncertainties (and large parameter space needed to do a proper survey) in the surface temperature and magnetic field distributions on the NS, and the fact that self-consistent heavy-element atmospheres models for general magnetic field strengths and orientations have not be constructed, especially in the regime where the vacuum resonance effects are important.